HyperBanner/connect-four/README.md

 I did use a somewhat "harder" approach (direction vectors) for detecting a win.

 ## Usage
 In the build directory, there's a directly compiled executable.
-Just give it run access and run it inside your favorite terminal emulator.
+Just give it run access and run it inside your favorite terminal emulator (I haven't tested windows nor mac, it might be linux only!).